MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 >```

 ### Layers
-Gets developer-added layers of content for the map.
+Returns developer-added layers of content for the map.
 Note that this concept of independent layers doesn't exist on the Windows version of the control.
 Rather, on Windows, directly add any elements you may have the to the MapElements collection exposed on the control.